Stubborn Legs? Posted on 10 Apr 20:58 , 0 comments

 Leg press 4 working sets of 20, 15, 12, 10

 How do you know if it’s a work set?
 If you have to rest pause during the set, then it’s a work set.
 You should not be able to get all 20 reps without at least one 5 second rest with the weight at the top.
 Different foot placements hit different parts of your leg.
 The lower on the plate you go; the more quads.
 Just make sure not to have your toes go past your knees.
 Feet high and pushing through the heels?
 That's more hams and glutes.
 Wide foot placement hits the inside of your quad more and narrow foot placement hits your outer quad.
-But where you push through your feet also makes a huge difference just like with squats above.
+But where you push through your feet also makes a huge difference just like with squats below.

 Hack Squat 4 work sets of 12